Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 - Each round is best-of-three games, meaning whoever wins two out of the three games wins the match.
 Budget 30 minutes to an hour to complete each round.
 See the round schedule below to make sure you are available to play each round of the tournament.

 - During a match, the loser of the previous game chooses whether they want to go first or second.
-Communicate with your opponent and let them known which you choose before the coin flip occurs.
+Communicate with your opponent and let them know which you choose before the coin flip occurs.

 - Intentional draws are allowed.
 You and your opponent may agree that you want to tie for the round instead of playing it out.